rafiibnsultan/Math_Symbols_Classify/README.md

 Further, we also analyzed the performance of the model based on F1-accuracy.
 The three respective F1 accuracies of the three datasets are 0.99, 0.99, 1.00 and the average F1 accuracy we achieved was 0.99.

-This is a work in progress, don't use any of this without permission.
+This work has been published here: https://iceeict2021mist.org/ The work is yet to feature in IEEE Xplore.
+Will be available soon.
 Thank you.